semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 ### Basics of Querying

-To **query** means that you will ask your Elasticsearch cluster to perform CRUD operations on its database.
+To **query** means that you will ask your Elasticsearch cluster to perform operations on its database.
+It could be basics CRUD operations (as we will see right after), or more complexes operations.
 For that, you'll need to learn **how to use Elasticsearch's REST API**.

 #### The REST API

-All of the queries you'll make will go through **Elasticsearch's REST API**.
+All of the queries you will make will go through **Elasticsearch's REST API**.
 If you don't know what a REST API is, you can have a look at [https://fr.wikipedia.org/wiki/Representational_State_Transfer](https://fr.wikipedia.org/wiki/Representational_State_Transfer).
 Also, if you are not aware of the commons **HTTP Verbs**, take a look at [https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol)

 #### The JSON format